prern4321/-Project-3-Group-3/README.md

 # Technology used:

 -	**Python Flask API:** Utilised to automatically fetch data from the SQL database and render the template.
+Powering the dashboard.
 -	**JavaScript:** Used to plot the interactive charts.
 -	**SQL with Flask:** Utilised to import data from a CSV file obtained from Kaggle and store it in a newly created database.
 -	**HTML and CSS:** Utilised to create the web application, with HTML providing the structure and layout and CSS enhancing the appearance.